For sale - visit GoDaddy

 SpeculativeePrivacy Regulation

-ePrivacy Regulation Finally Adopted
+ePrivacy Regulation Could Finally Be Adopted

 The long-delayed ePrivacy Regulation — stalled since 2017 — may finally reach agreement in 2025–2026.
 It would replace the Cookie Directive with stricter rules on electronic communications metadata, replacing the fragmented national cookie laws currently in force.
 The regulation has been blocked primarily by disagreements over metadata retention and the legitimate interests basis for communications data.